AnhadSawhney/TiBasicMath/README.md

 # TiBasicMath
 A collection of programs written in Ti-Basic to solve precalculus problems.
-All of these programs are relevant to the Math 3 course.
+Most of these programs are relevant to the Math 3 course.

 ## Introduction:
 These programs are written and formatted for 3 different calculators: The Ti 84+ and the Ti 84+ ce / Ti 84+ c silver edition.
 Only used the files in the proper folder otherwise the text will be cut off.
 It is reccomended to use the latest firmware version when running these programs, although some of them will work without it.